Secure Email Gateway vs. Cloud Email Security Solutions

 SEGs typically employ a multi-layered detection approach that analyzes messages as they flow through the gateway, including sender reputation filtering, anti-spam scanning, and content analysis.
 These capabilities have evolved significantly over time, with leading SEGs now incorporating advanced technologies like sandboxing and behavioral analysis.
 However, their fundamental limitation remains their point-in-time assessment—they must make a definitive allow/block decision when messages pass through the gateway.

 CES solutions leverage their API-based architecture to enable different detection capabilities, including continuous analysis beyond the point of delivery, message clustering, and relationship analysis across users.
-Recent testing by SE Labs found that advanced CES solutions detected 93% of sophisticated phishing attempts compared to 78% for traditional SEGs, particularly excelling at identifying highly targeted business email compromise attempts that bypass conventional defenses.
+Independent testing has shown that different approaches have varying effectiveness against sophisticated phishing attempts, with some solutions showing stronger performance in identifying highly targeted business email compromise attempts that bypass conventional defenses.

 Perhaps the most significant advantage of cloud-based solutions is their post-delivery remediation capability.
 While traditional SEGs focus primarily on preventing malicious messages from reaching inboxes, CES solutions excel at removing threats from all mailboxes when detected after delivery.
-A 2024 Ponemon Institute study found that organizations using CES solutions with post-delivery remediation capabilities reduced their “threat dwell time” from an average of 8.2 hours to just 11 minutes, significantly limiting potential damage from successful attacks.
+Organizations using CES solutions with post-delivery remediation capabilities can reduce their “threat dwell time,” limiting potential damage from successful attacks.

 Performance and User Experience